Moonlight1211/clip/Windows-Installation.md

 ```
 Once the script says `Done!`, the program has been built and is ready to be used immediately!

-Unfortunately, there are no further installation steps to take; Windows comes with another utility called `clip` pre-installed that will override calls to our `CLIp`.
+Windows comes with another utility called `clip` pre-installed that will override calls to our `CLIp`.
 Unless you want to delete that program/remove it from your `PATH` variable, your best bet for using `CLIp` is to either move the binary (`clip.exe`) to where you need it and then calling it directly:
 ```sh
 .\clip.exe -f country,timezone 8.8.8.8
 ```